Khalid-X/Discord-bot-/README.md

 The project follows a modular architecture using professional command groups called cogs.
 Each cog independently manages its own commands, logic, and systems, making the codebase easier to maintain, debug, and expand.

 The modular structure allows new tracking systems and analytics features to be added efficiently without affecting unrelated parts of the application.

+Each cog focuses on using the functions from the database file in order to get data directly from the database then using the pillow library it draws the data on a template designed by me with fonts, strokes, restricting rectangles, and specific coordinates.

 ---